IdzAnAG1/GoTemporaryTasks/README.md

-<span style="opacity: 0.5">Sorry for my English</span>
+Sorry for my English

-#This repository, is report in my Golang language training
+#  This repository, is report in my Golang language training